News and Events

 Congratulations Dr. David Seybert

-On Tuesday, September 17, Dr. David Seybert was honored as a recipient of the President's Award for Faculty Excellence in Service to the Mission.
+For those of who know him or had him in a course, it was no surprise that Dr. David Seybert was honored as a recipient of the very prestigious President's Award for Faculty Excellence in Service to the Mission!

 This new opportunity allows students earning their B.S. in Chemistry to earn their M.S. in Chemistry with one additional year.
 According to the ACS Salary Survey, chemists with master's degrees may earn an average of $19,000 more than those with a bachelor's degree.
 This opportunity prepares students to graduate with the skills employers require to meet the growing need for master's level professionals.